Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Cohomology

 \begin{corollary} An SCH that is saturated at level $k-1$ has trivial $k^\text{th}$ cohomology group.
 Hence, a saturated SCH has trivial cohomology. \end{corollary}

 \begin{proof} Follows immediately from Theorem \ref{T:saturation} and Theorem \ref{T:cohomology}. \end{proof}

-We won't do a systematic study of the cohomology of non-saturated SCHs in this paper but we can illustrate a few phenomena by using examples of SCSs of the kind already seen in Example \ref{E:basic_examples}.
+We will not study the cohomology of non-saturated SCHs systematically in this paper but we can illustrate a few phenomena by using examples of SCSs of the kind already seen in Examples \ref{E:basic_examples}(2).
 So we consider SCHs from SCSs built with the prototypical partial shifts on $\NN_0$.
 We can write $x \in \CH^n$ in the form $x = x_0 0 + x_1 1 + \ldots + x_n n$.
 Here $0, \ldots, n$ have to interpreted as vectors in an orthonormal basis and the $x_i$ are complex coefficients.
 In the non-saturated cases some of these basis vectors are actually missing (and the $\CH^n$ have a lower dimension), we can take this into account by just choosing the corresponding complex coefficients to be zero.

-With these conventions the coboundary map $d^{-1}$ is zero, and for $n$ even
+With these conventions the coboundary map $\diff^{-1}$ is zero, and for $n$ even

 \begin{examples} \begin{enumerate} \item $\ell(0)=1$, $\ell(n)=n$ for $n \ge 1$.
-In this case $d^{-1}$ and $d^0$ are zero and $d^1 (x_0 0 + x_1 1) = (x_0+x_1) 1$, hence $ker\, d^1$ is spanned by $0-1$.
+In this case $\diff^{-1}$ and $\diff^0$ are zero and $\diff^1 (x_0 0 + x_1 1) = (x_0+x_1) 1$, hence $ker\, \diff^1$ is spanned by $0-1$.
 So the cohomology of level $1$ is one-dimensional.
 On other levels the cohomology is trivial.

 \item $\ell(0)=2$, $\ell(n)=n$ for $n \ge 1$.
-Again $d^{-1}$ and $d^0$ are zero but now $0 \notin \CH^1$ and $d^1(x_1 1) = x_1 1$, so $ker\, d^1$ is trivial and $im\, d^1$ is spanned by $1$.
-Further $d^2(x_0 0 + x_1 1 + x_2 2) = x_0 0 - x_0 1 + x_2 2 - x_2 3$, so $ker\, d^2$ is also spanned by $1$.
+Again $\diff^{-1}$ and $\diff^0$ are zero but now $0 \notin \CH^1$ and $\diff^1(x_1 1) = x_1 1$, so $ker\, \diff^1$ is trivial and $im\, \diff^1$ is spanned by $1$.
+Further $\diff^2(x_0 0 + x_1 1 + x_2 2) = x_0 0 - x_0 1 + x_2 2 - x_2 3$, so $ker\, \diff^2$ is also spanned by $1$.
 Higher levels are unchanged from the saturated case.
 So we see that in this example the cohomology is trivial on all levels.
 The example shows that a non-saturated SCH can also have trivial cohomology, there is no immediate converse to the statement in Corollary \ref{sat-c}. \end{enumerate} \end{examples}